PhilJahn/SCOPE/README.md

 ## Experiment Files

-We added most of the files in /dicts that store the results to the repository; however, the full result pkl-files for KDDCUP99 for CluStream, CluStream-S, and CluStream-G were too large to be added to GitHub.
+We added most of the files in /dicts that store the results to the repository; however, the full result pkl-files for KDDCUP99 for CluStream, CluStream-W, CluStream-S, and CluStream-G were too large to be added to GitHub.
 We still added the parameters, as well as the summary reports of the default, default_best (parameter optimization for default online parameters), and best runs for these experiments to the repository.
-We will make these three files accessible outside of GitHub once the Double-blind aspect is finished.
+We will make these three files accessible outside of GitHub soon.